Jamedjo/himg/README.md

 You give it HTML and it gives back an image!

-Parses a minimal subset of HTML/CSS, fetches nested resources, renders an image.
+Parses HTML/CSS, fetches nested resources, renders an image.
 No browser, no fuss.

 Perfect for OpenGraph images - stop losing clicks to boring links by adding a rich image preview that showcases your content.